Skip to main content

 Trigger statistics on signal

-To accomplish this we first need to define a new predicate function that evaluates to true whenever the indicator light is on (i.e., when the third signal is equal to 1):
+To accomplish this we first need to define a new predicate that is true whenever the indicator light is on (i.e., when the third signal is equal to 1):

 as select v[3] = 1

-Now we can use this new predicate function in a call to twinagg() and wrap it in a function that both transforms the result (as shown in the select statement from the previous section) and carries out any statistics calculations we might be interested in.
+Now we can use this new predicate in a call to twinagg() and call it in a function statistics_on_light() that both transforms the result (as shown in the select statement from the previous section) and carries out statistics calculations we might be interested in.

 where tsv in twinagg(multisignal(), .5, #'on_light')